QualiSystems/FortiGate-FortiOS-Firewall-Shell-2G/README.md

 The configuration is saved to a file named *<ResourceName><startup/running-config>-<timestamp>*, which will reside in the folder path you entered.

 **Workflow 2 - _Restore Configuration_**
-1. In CloudShell Portal, reserve the device resource.
+1. In CloudShell Portal, add the **FortiGate FortiOS Firewall** resource to your blueprint and reserve the blueprint.

 2. Run the **Restore** resource command.